AI4Bharat/indicnlp_corpus/README.md

 **Version 1.0**

 We used the IndicNLP text corpora to create classification datasets comprising news articles and their categories for 9 languages.
-The dataset is balanced across classes and can be downloaded from [here]().
+The dataset is balanced across classes.
 The following table contains the statistics of our dataset:

 | Language  | Classes                                     | Articles per Class |
 | --------- | ------------------------------------------- | ------------------ |